-- 9.1.
-When raising concerns, individuals will express them in writing to the headteacher or Chief Executive Officer. - 9.2.
-If an individual is raising a concern about the headteacher or CEO, they should express their concerns in writing to the chair of the Local Governance Committee or Chair of the Board of Trustees.
-Where this is the case, the relevant chair will take on the headteacher's duties outlined in section 10. - 9.3.
-When individuals raise their concern, they will include the following information as far as possible: - > The background and history of the concern - > Any relevant names, dates and places - The reasons for the concern - 9.4.
-The Trust encourages individuals to let their identity be known when they raise concerns, as anonymous concerns can be challenging to investigate. - 9.5.
+- 8.1.
+When raising concerns, individuals will express them in writing to the headteacher or Chief Executive Officer. - 8.2.
+If an individual is raising a concern about the headteacher or CEO, they should express their concerns in writing to the CEO or Chair of the Board of Trustees respectively.
+Where this is the case, the Chair of Trustees will take on the CEO's duties outlined in Interview and Investigation section of this policy.

+- 8.3.
+When individuals raise their concern, they will include the following information as far as possible: - The background and history of the concern - Any relevant names, dates and places - > The reasons for the concern - 8.4.
+The Trust encourages individuals to let their identity be known when they raise concerns, as anonymous concerns can be challenging to investigate. - 8.5.
 Individuals who would like to seek professional and confidential advice should contact Protect, a registered charity that advises on whistleblowing queries.
-The Protect website can be accessed www.protect-advice.org.uk, or they can be contacted on 020 3117 2520. - 9.6.
-Once an individual has raised a concern, the Trust will be responsible for investigating it. - 9.7.
+The Protect website can be accessed www.protect-advice.org.uk, or they can be contacted on 020 3117 2520. - 8.6.
+Once an individual has raised a concern, the Trust will be responsible for investigating it. - 8.7.
 In certain instances, it may be appropriate for the individual to raise the concern with an outside agency, e.g. the police, depending on the severity of the concern.
-Equally, it may be appropriate for the individual to request that their trade union raises the matter. - 9.8.
-If a member of staff feels they should report a concern to the ESFA, they should use the online contact form. - 9.9.
+Equally, it may be appropriate for the individual to request that their trade union raises the matter. - 8.8.
+If a member of staff feels they should report a concern to the ESFA, they should use the online contact form. - 8.9.
+Appropriate whistleblowing procedures will be put in place for concerns about poor or unsafe practice and potential failures in the school's safeguarding system to be raised with the SLT. - 8.10.
+If a member of staff feels like they are unable to raise a safeguarding-related concern with the school or Trust leaders, or feels that their genuine concerns are not being addressed, they are able to contact the NSPCC Whistleblowing Helpline on 0800 028 0285 or the LADO. - 8.11.
 The Trust, or the appropriate external agency, will acknowledge receipt of a disclosure but, unless additional information is required, will not contact or engage in dialogue with the whistleblower, as this may undermine the legitimacy of the investigation outcome.